Author Site Reviewresults

 2. This person should be familiar with the operation and controls of all the accessory equipment.

-4. Should an extreme circumstance exist, and the crew has someone other than the regular Paramedic drive, the Superintendent shall be notified and an Incident Report outlining the circumstances surrounding the events should be completed by both members of the crew.
+4. Should an extreme circumstance exist, and the crew has someone other than the regular Paramedic drive, the Superintendent shall be notified and an Incident Report outlining the circumstances surrounding the events be completed by both crew members.

 Securing of Occupants and Equipment